DevLearnOps/chaostoolkit-starter-pack-aws/README.md

 failover is more realistic when done with reboot_db_instance with `force_failover=True`

 ### Basket
+- capacity: prevent experiments from running if system unstable
 - capacity: verify service can reach X successful rps with acceptable latency
 - scaling: service should scale even if only 1 policy is active (test policies individually)
 - fault tolerance: service can survive AZ failure (remove subnets in AZ)